Meet Our Team

 Igal earned his Master’s degree in Computer Science from the University of Southern California (USC).
 He is a published children’s book author.

-Since 2001, he worked as a consultant for multiple pediatric therapy clinics across the east and west coasts to help with their daily operations and growth.
+Since 2001, he has worked as a consultant for multiple pediatric therapy clinics across the east and west coasts to help with their daily operations and growth.

 In his free time, Igal enjoys trail running, mountain biking, playing the drums, and spending quality time with his family.